 - Locate the firmware folder.
-Drag and drop them to the USB stick.
+Copy these files to the USB drive to this folder.

 - Make the stick unique to this particular computer.

 - Download a non-live ISO.
-This does not work on Live ISO's.
+This does not work on Live ISO images.

 - Download and install 7zip.
 Install this on your system.